 Ambiguities in Vatican II

 The Church is in a critical period, on the brink of a schism over the liturgy, morals, the way the Church relates to the secular world and other religions.
 Some Catholics blame Vatican II with sincerity.
-Below are two tables, the first table has a few general criticisms (on the left) with our responses (on the right).
-The second table provides a detailed critique of the council with our responses, point by point.
+Here we respond to some of those questions and criticisms of the council.

 Was Vatican II was an unnecessary "pastoral" council?

 Unlike the other 20 councils called to introduce a new dogma or to respond to a specific threat?